Dining in Navarre

 Paradise Bar and Grill

-Located ‘soundside’ this beach bar is a favorite hangout among locals and visitors alike and has an excess of funky charm.
+Located ‘soundside,’ this beach bar is a favorite hangout among locals.
 As the folks at Visit Florida say, “It’s as real as swamp full of gators, as laid back as juice-in-the-blender and as high-spirited as a hurricane.
 If you’re looking for a peachy place to people watch, grab a grouper sandwich and tap your toes to live tunes, this piece of old-time Florida is bound to float your flip-flops.”
-The food is simple, good and cheap.
 Fried green beans, quesadillas and the Cuban sandwich won’t disappoint.

 Dog House Deli

 If you are looking for some great affordable food we recommend you check out the Dog House Deli.
-This local favorite has been around for three decades.
-They are best known for their franks and have over a dozen kinds of juicy signature creations served up on yummy steamed buns.
+This local favorite has been around for three decades and are best known for their franks.
+Dog House has over a dozen kinds of juicy signature creations served up on yummy steamed buns.
 They also serve a great breakfast, sandwiches, chilli and bread pudding.
 Don’t miss the bread pudding.
+Click here to read about Dog House Deli on Toes in the Sand Blog.

 Flounders Chowder House

 This is a lively and large waterfront restaurant located sound side on Pensacola Beach.
 They have lots of outdoor seating, some of which enables you to have your toes in the sand while you eat.
-There is even a beach volleyball court.
 The menu includes southern and American favorites such as fried food in baskets, burgers, seafood, steaks and pasta.
 They have an indoor pub style bar for the adults and an outdoor playground for the kids.
 Cheap martinis and free appetizers make Tuesday nights a favorite with the locals.
+Let’s just say – a Diesel Fuel will get you going on a weekend night!

 Lillo’s Tuscan Grille

 This is a great little Italian restaurant at the far end of the Soundside Market across the street from the Hilton hotel.
-This is a good place to get take out if you want to enjoy some quality Italian food in your room.
-If you want to eat there the indoor dining room is romantic and atmospheric.
-If you sit on the small outdoor patio you can enjoy views of Pensacola Bay.
+Lillo’s is a good place to get take-out if you want to enjoy some quality Italian food in your room.
+If you sit on the small outdoor patio, you can enjoy views of Pensacola Bay.
 All the pasta dishes are great.
 Take note that if you order the ‘spagasagna’, which is a giant plate of spaghetti topped with lasagne, the portion is big enough for a family of four.

-This funky little place is located in the colorful strip mall east of the Paradise Hotel and is known for having good cheap breakfast.
+This funky little place is located in the colorful strip mall east of the Paradise Hotel and is known for having an uber good breakfast.

 Peg Leg Pete’s